Skip to content

 export M365_USER="[email protected]"

-These two new environment variables are required to execute the PowerShell modules needed to retrieve information from M365 services.
+These two new environment variables are required in this authentication method to execute the PowerShell modules needed to retrieve information from M365 services.
 Prowler uses Service Principal authentication to access Microsoft Graph and user credentials to authenticate to Microsoft PowerShell modules.

-• M365_USER should be your Microsoft account email using the default domain.
-This means it must look like [email protected].
+• M365_USER should be your Microsoft account email using the assigned domain in the tenant.
+This means it must look like [email protected] or [email protected], but it must be the exact domain assigned to that user in the tenant.

 User Domains